peek/peek/README.md

     $ gem install peek

+## What to Use Peek for and When to Use It

+No explanation of Peek is complete without discussing what Rails is.
+Rails is a framework written in the Ruby language for use in developing web applications.
+Peek is a profiling tool used to get different parameters of the Rails application.

+If Peek is used in a Rails application, a small title bar sits atop the app for quick referencing.
+You can customize it to be on the bottom as well.
+This title bar will display information on:
+* current branch
+* performance values
+* database queries
+* memory usage
+* job queues

+The list continues.
+If you need to obtain extra performance metrics that are not currently displayed in the Peek bar, you can simply add extra parameters to be displayed from a list called [Peek Views](https://github.com/peek/peek#available-peek-views).
+Even if the metric you are looking for is not listed in the Peek View list, you can [create your own](https://github.com/peek/peek#creating-your-own-peek-item).

+A Peek Item is simply a class that will fetch and report the data to be displayed on the Peek bar.
+In order to do this, Peek keeps track of every request made by the Rails application you are building.
+By default, this information is stored in memory.
+To use Peek, it must be loaded into the environment.
+It can be enabled to see what’s going on by looking at the stats on the Peek bar.
+Peek has the option to display only the required info, so that your bar won’t get crowded.

 ## Usage

 Now that Peek is installed, you'll need to mount the engine within your `config/routes.rb`